-Coffee houses must have still been relatively unknown and not universally appreciated because James Farr, proprietor of the Rainbow coffee-house at Inner Temple Gate was prosecuted for making “evil smells” caused by “a sort of liquor called coffee”.
-However they soon caught on as an alternative to inns and by 1663 there were over eighty in London.
-By 1675 there were three thousand coffee houses in England with many of them located in London.
+Coffee houses must have still been relatively unknown by 1657 and not universally appreciated because James Farr, proprietor of the Rainbow coffee-house at Inner Temple Gate was prosecuted for making “evil smells” caused by “a sort of liquor called coffee”.
+However, they soon caught on as an alternative to inns.
+In December 1660 Samuel Pepys wrote in his diary: “[Coll.
+Slingsby] and I in the evening to the Coffee-house in Cornhill, the first time that ever I was there.
+And I find much pleasure in it through the diversity of company – and discourse.”
+By 1663 there were over 80 in London.
+By 1675 there were 3,000 coffee houses in England with many of them located in London.

 Around St. James’s they were frequented by those involved in politics and the royal court and political parties would each meet at rival establishments.
 Man’s Coffee House at Charing Cross was frequented by stockjobbers; White’s at St. James’s by politicians; Button’s in Bow Street by writers; the Grecian at the Temple and Nando’s at the Rainbow Tavern at Inner Temple Lane by lawyers; Old Slaughter’s in St. Martin’s Lane by artists; Child’s in St. Paul’s Churchyard by clergymen; and the Little Devil in Goodman’s Fields by military men.
 The Amsterdam Coffee House behind the Royal Exchange, where the Hudson Bay Company hired seamen, was founded in 1675.
 The scientist and surveyor Robert Hooke and his associates met at Garraway’s, Jonathan’s or Man’s.
 William Urwin opened his new coffee house at No.1 Bow Street, on the corner of Russell Street, in 1671 and Will’s Coffee House established itself as one of the best-known in London of the period, becoming a favourite of John Dryden.
 After leaving Will’s one night in 1679 he was attacked by the Lamb and Flag tavern in Rose Street, possibly by thugs hired either by the Earl of Rochester or the Duchess of Portsmouth, although it was never proved.
 A plaque today commemorates the location of the event.

 Garraway’s was destroyed in the Great Fire but reopened in Exchange Alley in 1669.
 It was one of the best-known places for merchants to meet, particularly those trading in furs.
 As well as coffee Thomas Garraway had a good reputation for his ale and sherry and was amongst the first to serve tea.

 People who had migrated to London from elsewhere could meet with others from their homeland at particular coffee houses.
 Scotsmen, for example, frequented Giles’s Coffee House.
 Establishments ranged from those with the atmosphere of a private club to others where men argued and chewed tobacco.
 A small number acted as brothels.
 Customers often played card games.
 As with taverns, before the introduction of the postal service coffee houses also acted as post offices for sending or receiving letters.

 With so many men meeting and discussing the affairs of the day Lord Danby, the King’s chief minister from 1674, was wary of coffee houses considering them a hotbed of political intrigue where opponents of Charles II distributed their inflammatory pamphlets.
 In 1675 he issued a proclamation ordering their closure but the plan had to be abandoned because it caused so much resentment; and besides there was by then such a large stock of tea and coffee in London that the banning would have caused commercial problems for many of their proprietors.